 Please note that Professor Lechelt cannot meet for advisement during the LAST WEEK OF CLASSES and during EXAM WEEK and is available for only a few very brief advisement meetings during the week prior to the last week of classes; lots of grading and administrative work to complete during that point of the semester.

 The American Political Science Association (APSA) has a number of resources for those interested in pursuing careers with political science degrees.
 Check out their website HERE.

 Careers in political science are out there!
 In fact, the opportunities for a career in political science are improving.
-Furthermore, the skills a student acquires with a strong political science knowledge base are useful outside of politics.Consider the "job outlook" for political science as described in the US Department of Labor's Occupational Outlook Handbook:
+Furthermore, the skills a student acquires with a strong political science knowledge base are useful outside of politics.To see about the forecast for Political Scientists with Master's degrees and higher, see the US Department of Labor's Occupational Outlook Handbook.

-And here is information on political science from the US Department of Labor's O-Net System.
+Here is more information on political science career prospects from the US Department of Labor's Occupational Outlook Handbook.